jonnor/ESC-CNN-microcontroller/report/references.md

 [An Optimized Recurrent Unit for Ultra-Low-Power Keyword Spotting](https://arxiv.org/abs/1902.05026).
-??? do they use standard Urbansound8k folds and test-set Uses samplerate 8kHz. eGRU_arc Urbansound8k score of 72%.
+??? do they use standard Urbansound8k folds and test-set Uses samplerate 8kHz. eGRU_arch Urbansound8k score of 72%.
 Maybe 8kHz is enough?
+eGRU_opt UrbanSound8k 61.2%

 ## UM2526 - Getting started with X-CUBE-AI Expansion Package for Artificial Intelligence (AI)